apiaryio/api-blueprint/API Blueprint Specification.md

 - [`0-1` Model section](#def-model-section)
 - [`0-1` URI parameters section](#def-uriparameters-section)

+    URI parameters discussed in the scope of a Resource section apply to _any and all_ nested Action sections.

 - Additional [Action sections](#def-action-section)

 > **NOTE:** A blueprint document may contain multiple sections for the same resource (or resource set), as long as their HTTP methods differ.
 However it is considered good practice to group multiple HTTP methods under one resource (resource set).